Bringing a Brain Injury Clubhouse to Your Community

 Create a Work Group

-Assemble a working group of a variety of stakeholders who have time, passion and knowledge to develop an ABI Clubhouse.
+Assemble a working group of a variety of stakeholders who have time, passion and knowledge to develop a Brain Injury Clubhouse.
 Having at least three different types of stakeholders in the working group is important to hold each other accountable for garnering community support and keeping the process moving forward.
 Choose a facilitator and schedule regular meetings even if you feel stuck.
 This is going to be hard but rewarding work and it is important for the group to stay focused.
 Remember that you are starting a business and a program that other people will come to depend on.
 Too many early Clubhouse attempts have failed because people did not do the diligent work required to adhere to the program model.
 One of the first steps in your due diligence can be to…

 Do We Need a Clubhouse?